OAharoni-RedHat/unified-replication-operator/demo/V2_TRIDENT_DEMO_GUIDE.md

 **Symptom:**
 ```
 Error: INSTALLATION FAILED: Unable to continue with install: ClusterRole "unified-replication-operator-manager"
-in namespace "" exists and cannot be imported into the current release: invalid ownership metadata;
+exists and cannot be imported into the current release: invalid ownership metadata
-annotation validation error: key "meta.helm.sh/release-namespace" must equal "default":
-current value is "unified-replication-system"
 ```

 **Solution:**